 The Chairman, in consultation with the Executive Directors, sets the agenda for Board meetings.
 All directors receive comprehensive documentation prior to each meeting on the matters to be discussed to enable them to exercise their judgement in the discharge of their duties.

 All directors are encouraged to participate in site visits to the Group’s operations and to meet local employees.
-All of the current Board members have visited both our operations in Ukraine and Russia during the past 12 months.

 As well as appropriate training and briefings and access to the Company Secretary, all directors may obtain independent professional advice in respect of their duties to the board and to its committees at the Company’s expense.
 The Company maintains liability insurance for its directors and officers.